-In Part One of this series on implementation teams, I reviewed factors related to the team's mandate, as well as the skills and perspectives that should be considered when staffing the team.
+In Part One of this series on change implementation teams, I reviewed factors related to the team's mandate, as well as the skills and perspectives that should be considered when staffing the team.
 In Part Two, I offer some ideas about how to structure your implementation team.

-There is no single structure that works well for all implementations.
+There is no single structure that works well for all change implementations.
 However, there are general considerations that I have found to be consistently useful, including: